newrelic/nri-kafka/README.md

 Inventory data is obtained mainly from Zookeeper nodes and metrics are collected through JMX.

+See our [documentation web site](https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/kafka-monitoring-integration) for more details.

 ## Requirements

 JMX is required to be enabled on the following entities in order to be able to collect metrics: